-She Was Forced To Diet And Tape Her Breasts To Appear Childlike
+She Was Forced To Diet And Modify Her Body To Appear Childlike

-Throughout this process, her mother, who served as both her guardian and manager, was quite comfortable with the studio's abusive control of Garland's physical appearance.
+Throughout this process, her mom, who served as both her guardian and manager, was quite comfortable with the studio's abusive control of Garland's physical appearance.

-That autocratic MGM studio head Louis Mayer would openly refer to Garland as "My Little Hunchback" is creepy enough.
-But Mayer would also routinely fondle her left breast under the guise of telling her that she "sang from the heart."
+That autocratic MGM studio head Louis Mayer openly referred to Garland as "My Little Hunchback" is enough, but Mayer also routinely assaulted the star, touching her inappropriately under the guise of telling her that she "sang from the heart."
 When Garland finally confronted him about this behavior, Mayer feigned shock and said he felt he was like a father to her.

-Mayer also contributed to the process of keeping Garland as juvenile as possible, even if that required taping down her breasts, fitting her with a painful corset to squeeze into her Wizard of Oz dress and continually assigning her parts that were well below her age.
+Mayer also contributed to the process of keeping Garland as juvenile as possible, even if that required taping down her chest, fitting her with a painful corset to squeeze into her Wizard of Oz dress, and continually assigning her parts that were well below her age.
 None of this helped Garland's mental state, and eventually her neuroses and defiance got her fired from MGM in 1950.